jadeleafmoon/jadeleafmoon/README.md

 📱 **[Runtomo: Video Demo](https://youtu.be/ijyDfnP7na8) - _Frontend Developer & UX Lead_**

 Runtomo is a mobile app for runners to find running buddies and create events.
-We wanted to make running more fun and social where people can explore new parts of their neghborhood and find great running paths. 🏃‍♀️
+We wanted to make running more fun and social where people can explore new parts of their neighborhood and find great running paths. 🏃‍♀️

 Tech Stack: React Native, React Native Paper, HTML, CSS, and Firebase.